Attaching a static public IP address to a VM

 If the Settings button isn’t visible, you don’t have permission to edit the VM settings.
 Work with your instructor or Skytap administrator to edit these settings.

 The VM Settings page displays.
 Click the Network Adapters tab.

 Click Add Static Public IP.

 Public IP addresses can’t be attached to network adapters on Manual networks.
-If Add Static Public IP is missing, create an automatic network, attach the VM to it, and then repeat the steps above to add the public IP on the new network adapter.
+If Add Static Public IP is missing, create an automatic network, attach the VM to it, and then repeat the steps above to add the public IP address on the new network adapter.

 A window displays the public IP addresses available to your account and their status:

 Status Description Unattached The IP address is available and not attached to any VMs.
 Attached The IP address is attached to a VM.
 You can attach the same public IP address to multiple VMs.
 Deployed The IP address is attached to a running VM.
 You can’t attach a public IP address that is deployed.

-- A public IP address can be attached to multiple VMs, but it can be deployed by only one VM at a time.
+- A public IP address can be attached to multiple VMs, but it can be actively deployed on only one VM at a time.
 The public IP address is deployed when someone runs one of the VMs the public IP is attached to.
-While the public IP address is deployed, users can’t run any of other VMs that the public IP address is attached to.
+While the public IP address is deployed, users can't run any of other VMs that the public IP address is attached to.

-- If a public IP is attached to other VMs, the UI displays the number of environments and templates the public IP address is attached to, as well as the owner(s) of those resources.
-Click on an owner’s name to display the owner’s contact information.
+- If a public IP is attached to other VMs, the UI displays the number of environments and templates the public IP address is attached to, as well as all owners of those resources.
+Click on an owner's name to display the owner's contact information.

-- If no public IP addresses are available, contact your account administrator to request that he or she add a static public IP address to your account.
+- If no public IP addresses are available, contact your account administrator to request that they add a static public IP address to your account.

 - Click Attach Public IP to attach an IP address.